Frequently asked questions about our emergency kits:

 When someone takes an opioid like heroin, morphine, oxycodone, or methadone, their breathing can slow and they can be difficult to awaken from this drugged state.
 Naloxone (known by the trademarked name Narcan) reverses the overdose by blocking the opioids.
 It is not possible to get high off of naloxone because it is designed to only work on people who have taken opioids.
 Without opioids in the body, the drug does not have anything to affect.

 The medication is easy to administer.
 There are two methods.
 One is similar to that of an epinephrine shot, where it is injected into the thigh muscle or arm or buttocks.
 It can also be given in a spray form through the nose.
-The injected version is more common.
+The nasal spray is a quicker, more efficient and safer method to administer naloxone.
 It only takes about five minutes for the drug to work, but some people do require a follow-up dose if the first one does not help with the overdose.

 What types of sites would have publicly available epinephrine or naloxone?

-To date we have over 20 communities that have started to embrace our concept and there are over 400 sites in NB, NS, Quebec, Ontario, Alberta, BC and North Dakota that have installed our alarmed cabinets for epinephrine auto injectors (EAI) or naloxone.
+To date we have over 20 communities that have started to embrace our concept and there are over 600 sites in most provinces of Canada and North Dakota and California in the US that have installed our alarmed cabinets for epinephrine auto injectors (EAI) or naloxone.

 Publicly available epinephrine cabinets have been placed in several venues such as schools, restaurants, churches, hotels, sports/recreation facilities (rinks, curling clubs, golf courses, ski hills, near ball fields, YMCA’s), daycare centres, funeral homes, dental offices, medical clinics, community centres, correctional/jail services.